mahdiniknejad/mahdiniknejad/README.md

 ---

 ###  Work Experiences:
-- freelance 2019-2020 as Devops Engineer
-- Datacolab 2021-Now as Backend Developer
 - Khodnevis 2022-Now as Backend Developer and Devops Engineer
 - Qom University of tech (TA) 2023 as Relational Database Teacher Assist
 - Quantum-Camputing 2023-Now as Server Manager